Magnetization induced by a nonlinear response to temperature gradient in $d^{\prime }$, $g^{\prime }$ and $i^{\prime }$ altermagnets: Discussion

-\textbf{Discussion: }We have demonstrated that the magnetization can be induced by the second-order response to a temperature gradient.
-The resulting magnetization is an odd function of $J$, indicating that the N\'{e} el vector can be detected through magnetization measurements.
-It is noteworthy that there are nontrivial responses in $d^{\prime }$-wave, $ g^{\prime }$-wave and $i^{\prime }$-wave altermagnets, whereas no such responses occur in $d$-wave, $g$-wave and $i$-wave altermagnets.
-We also note that $g^{\prime }$-wave and $i^{\prime }$-wave altermagnets have been scarcely studied, despite being predicted on the basis of symmetry analysis \cite{APEX}.
+We have investigated the emergence of the magnetization induced by the second-order response to a temperature gradient in the $X$-wave and $ X^{\prime }$-wave magnets with $X=d$, $g$ and $i$.
+It is noteworthy that there are nontrivial responses in $d^{\prime }$-wave, $g^{\prime }$-wave and $i^{\prime }$-wave altermagnets when the temperature gradient is along the $ x $ or $y$ direction.
+In addition, there are nontrivial responses in $d$ -wave altermagnets when the temperature gradient is along an arbitrary direction.
+On the other hand, there is no such responses occur in $g$-wave and $i$-wave altermagnets.
+It is understood in terms of the mirror symmetry with respect to the $x$ and $y$ axes.
+We also note that $g^{\prime }$ -wave and $i^{\prime }$-wave altermagnets have been scarcely studied, despite being predicted on the basis of symmetry analysis\cite{APEX}.

-A typical mechanism to generate magnetization is the Edelstein effect\cite {Edel,Gamba}, where the magnetization is induced by applying electric field to a system with the Rashba spin-orbit interaction.
-However, the order of the magnitude of the Rashba interaction is of the order of meV\cite {Cer,Nitta,La}.
-On the other hand, the magnitude of altermagnets is of the order of 100meV, which is much larger than that of the Rashba interaction.
-In our system, there is no need of the Rashba interaction, which will be benefitable to achieve larger magnetization.

-There are some studies on the Edelstein effect in altermagnets\cite {Hu,Trama,Yarmo}, where the Hamiltonian contains the Rashba interaction.
-Our model is different from them because of the absence of the Rashba interaction.

 Magnetization induced by linear temperature gradient is experimentally observed in Au\cite{Hou}.
-We estimate the magnetization induced by the second-order nonlinear response of the temperature gradient.
+We estimate the magnetization induced by the second-order nonlinear response to the temperature gradient.
 The magnetization per volume is estimated as

-where we have used a typical relaxation time $\tau =3\times 10^{-12}$s, the Fermi velocity $v_{\text{F}}=10^{6}$m/s, $\partial _{x}T=1$K/mm, $T=300$K, $ g\mu _{\text{B}}=2\times 10^{-23}$Am$^{2}$, $a=3$\AA , $k_{\text{B}}T=25$meV and $\varepsilon -\mu =10$meV.
+where we have used a typical relaxation time $\tau =3\times 10^{-12}$s, the Fermi velocity $v_{\text{F}}=10^{6}$m/s, $\partial _{x}T=1$K/mm, $T=300$ K, $g\mu _{\text{B}}=2\times 10^{-23}$Am$^{2}$, $a=3$\AA , $k_{\text{B}}T=25 $meV and $\varepsilon -\mu =10$meV.
 By assuming the sample with the cubic whose length is 1mm, the magnetization is estimated as

-It is larger than a typical order of the minimum measurable magnetization by the SQUID of the order of $10^{-11}$Am$^{2}$\cite{Buch} and $10^{-14}$Am$ ^{2} $\cite{Ferra,Hass}.
+It is smaller than a typical order of the magnetization by the SQUID of the order of $10^{-11}$Am$^{2}$\cite{Buch}, but is experimentally detectable because the minimum measurable magnetization by the SQUID is of the order of $10^{-14}$Am$^{2}$\cite{Ferra,Hass}.
+The spin splitting in the band structure for the $d^{\prime }$-wave altermagnet is 1.4eV in RuO$ _{2}$\cite{ZLin}.
+On the other hand, $g$-wave and $i$-wave altermagnets are theoretically proposed to be realized in van der Waals ferromagnets\cite {YLiu}, where the spin splitting is estimated be around 10meV.
+Then, the magnetization may be ranging from $10^{-15}$Am$^{2}$ to $10^{-13}$Am$^{2}$.

 This work is supported by Grants-in-Aid for Scientific Research from MEXT KAKENHI (Grant No. 23H00171).